Services & advice for off-campus accommodation

 We are dedicated to finding off-campus accommodation for students very quickly, especially for those new to Perth, so it is not worth the risk to take a place unseen from overseas.
-You can email us at email@example.com with your requirements beforehand, or you can come and see us at Curtin Connect on the Bentley Campus.
+You can email us at firstname.lastname@example.org with your requirements beforehand, or you can come and see us at Curtin Connect on the Perth Campus.
 Most new students find accommodation the day they come to see us, as we will even drive new to Perth students to view accommodation options, but we say two or three days is usual, once all the paperwork is done.
 It is rare for accommodation to take longer than a week.

 When you decide to take accommodation, there will most often be contracts to sign.
 Rental contracts are usually standard.
 Room only contracts may be more informal.
 Some people renting rooms do not ask for a contract, but it’s always advisable to have the terms in writing.
 We can provide a simple room contract you can use if your landlord does not have one.

 There are laws governing renting accommodation.
 We can advise you if there is a dispute.